HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

     "description": "DICOM images are processed.",
     "version": "0.0.1",
     "AETitle": "ProcPics",
-    "license": "Feel free to change."
+    "license": "Feel free to change the code."
   }